Red Garden: TV series

-Red Garden: Dead Girls OVA
+OVA

 Set 300 years in the future, Kate, Rose, Rachel and Claire have no memory of their first 17 years, but know that the Red Garden on Roosevelt Island holds the key.
 They divide their immortal lives between normal school life and vigilantism.
 Then two mysterious transfer students Louise and Edgar Mayer seek out their friendship.

 The girls go to explore the Red Garden but are attacked by a giant robot.
 Rachel constructs a very stylish and fashionable robot herself, and the girls return to the Red Garden.
 They are again attacked by a more powerful mechanical device controlled by Edgar Mayer but manage to defeat it.
 Louise appears and is revealed to be a powerful android, who envies the 'Dead Girls' because they live forever.
 Before she can attack the girls, the island's vegetation comes alive and envelops her and Edgar.
 After graduation, the girls decide to move on, planning to return in a couple of hundred years.